Flexjet orders 20 supersonic business jets from Aerion

-(Reuters) - Flexjet said it ordered 20 of Aerion Corp’s AS2 supersonic business jets, which will make the private jet travel firm the first to offer publicly available supersonic transport since the Concorde was grounded in 2003.
+Nov 17 (Reuters) - Flexjet said it ordered 20 of Aerion Corp’s AS2 supersonic business jets, which will make the private jet travel firm the first to offer publically available supersonic transport since the Concorde was grounded in 2003.

 AS2, a three-engine jet that can carry eight to 12 passengers, is being developed by Aerion in collaboration with Airbus Group.
 It is expected to make its maiden flight in 2021 and enter service in 2023.